-Suitable for adults with babies under 1 (or pre-walking).
+Suitable for adults with babies and young children

-This is a wonderful opportunity for parents with babies under one to come along and enjoy all the fun of singing in a group, in a warm and friendly environment.
+This is a wonderful opportunity for parents and carers to come along and enjoy all the fun of singing in a group, in a warm and friendly environment.

 No singing experience (or talent!) is necessary, just a desire to join in and have a go.

 Each individual session costs £6, or book all 8 sessions for the discounted rate of £40.

 Brush up your Shakespeare this spring with the ON After Hours Chorus as they explore some varied Shakespearean repertoire in celebration of the return to the stage of Kiss Me, Kate, Cole Porter’s witty retelling of The Taming of the Shrew.

 Rehearsals will be led by friendly professional artists who will help you to learn operatic and choral pieces inspired by the Bard’s works, in preparation for a relaxed performance in front of family and friends on Monday 23 July.

 To take part, you will need some experience of singing and be able to follow a music score.